solo-io/workshops/gloo/gloo/README.md

             requestId: '%REQ(X-REQUEST-ID)%'
             # Response flags; will contain RL if the request was rate-limited
             responseFlags: '%RESPONSE_FLAGS%'
-            # We rate-limit on the x-type header
-            messageType: '%REQ(x-type)%'
-            # We rate-limit on the x-number header
+            # The user email extracted from the claim and transformed to a header
-            number: '%REQ(x-number)%'
+            email: '%REQ(x-solo-claim-email)%'
           path: /dev/stdout
 EOF
 ```